Shtifan/Debeliq/README.md

 # In this version

-Debeliq now supports music and can play games.
-It also has updated dependencies and better working slash commands.
+Debeliq now supports discord-player 6.3.0.
+You have to manually install ffmpeg!